apache/parquet-format/VariantShredding.md

 Shredding is an optional feature of Variant, and readers must continue to be able to read a group containing only `value` and `metadata` fields.

-Engines without shredding support are not expected to be able to read Parquet files that use shredding.
+Engines that do not write shredded values must be able to read shredded values according to this spec or must fail.

-Different files may contain conflicting schemas.
+Different files may contain conflicting shredding schemas.
 That is, files may contain different `typed_value` columns for the same Variant with incompatible types.
 It may not be possible to infer or specify a single shredded schema that would allow all Parquet files for a table to be read without reconstructing the value as a Variant.